sensor-dream/APIVOF/guidelines/list-info/d-packs-in-system-fedora-34.md

 <summary>dracut-live</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : dracut modules to build a dracut initramfs with live image capabilities
+Short desc    : dracut modules to build a dracut initramfs with live image capabilities
 URL          : https://dracut.wiki.kernel.org/
-Лицензия     : GPLv2+ and LGPLv2+
+License      : GPLv2+ and LGPLv2+
-Описание     : This package requires everything which is needed to build an
+Descript     : This package requires everything which is needed to build an
              : initramfs with dracut, with live image capabilities, like Live CDs.
 ```